When you look at your Lipid Profile, you’ll typically see the following components:

 Fats to eat in moderation are mixed blessings, since they raise both the good HDL and the bad LDL levels.
 These fats are found in all meat and in milk products.

-The Deadly Fats are hydrogenated oils, also called trans-fats, and tropical oils, like palm oil.
+The Deadly Fats are hydrogenated oils, also called trans-fats, and tropical oils, like palm oil and the recently so heavily promoted coconut oil.
 They lower levels of the good HDL and raise the bad LDL.
 Butter substitutes and margarine belong here, as well as vegetable shortening.
 You find these fats in commercially baked pastries, donuts, crackers, and even some breakfast cereals.

 One scary thing about food labels: Anything less than 0.5 grams of trans-fat can be counted as zero, courtesy of the FDA.